 This is what the good “tooth piles” (I’m so used to saying “shell piles”!) look like.
 Did you find the tooth?

-This shark’s tooth screen that blog buddy Karen (The Essential Beachcomber) gave me (see it on Shark’s Teeth Treasure post) was so easy to use.
+This shark’s tooth screen that blog buddy Karen (Kaybe) gave me (see it on Shark’s Teeth Treasure post) was so easy to use.
 Clark’s pointing at two teeth in one scoop.
 It works great, thanks Karen!

 So, can you guess how many teeth Clark and I found together in about one hour?
 No?